 - make a lovely little evening bag in your choice of two styles offered.

 Fabrics for the decorative panel are provided but if you have any scraps of fabrics, ribbons, trims, or old clothes you’d like to use, then please bring them along, particularly if you have a specific colour scheme in mind.
 Small colourful print patterns work well, as do satins, velvets, lace and brocade to add a touch of luxury.
 You will have to bring a small amount of fabric for the main body of the bag and the lining.
 Your new textile panel can be further embellished by couching on ribbons, or cords, and adding beads.
 This technique is perfect for creating a ‘memory cloth’ so your bag can have special significance.
 The fabrics also make lovely cards, jewellery or to cover gift boxes.
 Sewing machines and materials are provided.
 If you bring your own machine, remember your power cable, instruction manual and bobbins too.
 I’ll advise the fabric requirements when you book.
-If you’d like to use free-motion embroidery, then you’ll also need a darning foot suitable for your make and model of machine.

 Studio 6.03A St Margaret's House, 151 London Road